FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_05_upgrades.md

 ---
-title: "Task 5 - Upgrade"
+title: "Task 5 - Upgrade Deployment"
-menuTitle: "Task 5 - Upgrade"
+menuTitle: "Task 5 - Upgrade Deployment"
 weight: 5
 ---

 ### Upgrade the deployment

-Upgrading a deployment in Kubernetes, particularly changing the version of the application your pods are running, can be smoothly managed using Kubernetes' built-in strategies to ensure minimal downtime and maintain stability.
+Upgrading a deployment in Kubernetes, particularly changing the version of the application your Pods are running, can be smoothly managed using Kubernetes' built-in strategies to ensure minimal downtime and maintain stability.
 The most popular strategies for upgrading a deployment are:

 1. Rolling Update (Default Strategy)

-How It Works: This strategy updates the pods in a rolling fashion, gradually replacing old pods with new ones.
-Kubernetes automatically manages this process, ensuring that a specified number of pods are running at all times during the update.
+How It Works: This strategy updates the Pods in a rolling fashion, gradually replacing old Pods with new ones.
+Kubernetes automatically manages this process, ensuring that a specified number of Pods are running at all times during the update.
 Advantages: Zero downtime, as the service remains available during the update.
 It allows for easy rollback in case the new version is faulty.